abelzhang115/abelzhang115/README.md

 Max I/O performance mode is used to scale to higher levels of aggregate throughput and operations per second.
 This scaling is done with a tradeoff of slightly higher latencies for file metadata operations.
 Highly parallelized applications and workloads, such as big data analysis, media processing, and genomic analysis, can benefit from this mode.
 ![image](https://user-images.githubusercontent.com/85909185/132090340-a6ac7546-55a4-45ec-aa4a-22fd306c098f.png)

+#### EFS Infrequent Access
+Amazon EFS Infrequent Access (EFS IA) is a storage class that provides price/performance that is cost-optimized for files, not accessed every day, with storage prices up to 92% lower compared to Amazon EFS Standard.
+Therefore, this is the correct option.

 ### S3